 |Conversion rate (%) = (number of actions achieved / number of unique visitors) x 100|

-Note that with a Landingpage just one Conversion should be possible, as this pursues a specific goal (e.g. registration for a newsletter or course, conclusion of a purchase, ...).
+Note that with a landing page only one Conversion should be possible, as this pursues a specific goal (e.g. registration for a newsletter or course, conclusion of a purchase, ...).

 For measurement and monitoring use the tools Google Analytics, Matomo and Google Tag Manager.